-A lapse in attendance, for whatever reason, is defined as a withdrawal even if the student plans to repeat the quarter.
+A lapse in attendance, for whatever reason, is considered a withdrawal from the program even if the student plans to repeat the quarter.
 The student must give written notice to the Nurse Administrator of their withdrawal.
+A lapse in attendance is defined as three or more consecutive absences from the program without prior approval.

-In order to repeat a quarter, for any reason, a student must complete a written request for a return within 10 busness days from the last day of attendance.
-If a student withdraws more than twice during the program, a meeting with the Nurse Administrator must be scheduled in order to return.
-A request for return will then be reviewed by the Admission, Promotion and Retention Committee.
+To repeat a quarter, for any reason, a student must complete a written request for a return within 10 business days from the last day of attendance.
+If a student withdraws more than twice during the program, a meeting with the Nurse Administrator must be scheduled to return.
+A request for return will then be reviewed by the Admission, Promotion, and Retention Committee.

 The student must return to the program the next time that quarter is offered.
 If unable to return the next time that quarter is offered, a student may be required to repeat the entire program.
-A student who has been absent from the program for more than one (1) year may be required to repeat the entire program including admission requirements.
+A student who has been absent from the program for more than one (1) year may be required to repeat the entire program, including admission requirements.